Metformin hydrochloride 500 mg film-coated tablets

 Concomitant use not recommended

-Alcohol intoxication is associated with an increased risk of lactic acidosis, particularly in cases of fasting, malnutrition or hepatic impairment.
+Alcohol intoxication is associated with an increased risk of lactic acidosis, particularly in case of fasting, malnutrition or hepatic impairment.

 Metformin must be discontinued prior to or at the time of the imaging procedure and not restarted until at least 48 hours after, provided that renal function has been re-evaluated and found to be stable, see sections 4.2 and 4.4.

 More frequent blood glucose monitoring may be required, especially at the beginning of treatment.
-If necessary, adjust the metformin dosage during the therapy with the respective medicinal products and upon its discontinuation.
+If necessary, adjust the metformin dosage during therapy with the respective medicinal product and upon its discontinuation.